 A look at the different options & strategies.

 If you have a child with special needs, a trust may be a financial priority.
-There are many crucial goods and services that Medicaid and Supplemental Security Income will not pay for, and a special needs trust may be used to address that financial challenge.
+There are many crucial goods and services that Medicaid and Supplemental Security Income might not pay for, and a special needs trust may be used to address those financial challenges.
+Most importantly, a special needs trust may help provide for your disabled child in case you’re no longer able to care for them.

-In planning a special needs trust, a pressing question must be answered.
-When it comes to funding the trust, what are the options?
+In planning a special needs trust, one of the most pressing questions is: when it comes to funding the trust, what are the options?

 There are four basic ways to build up a third-party special needs trust.
-One method is simply to pour in personal assets, perhaps from extended family as well as immediate family.
+One method is simply to pour in personal assets, perhaps from immediate or extended family members.
 Another possibility is to fund the trust with permanent life insurance.
 Proceeds from a settlement or lawsuit can also serve as the core of the trust assets.
-Lastly, an inheritance can provide the financial footing for this kind of trust.
+Lastly, an inheritance can provide the financial footing to start and fund this kind of trust.

 Families choosing the personal asset route may put a few thousand dollars of cash or other assets into the trust to start, with the intention that the initial investment will be augmented by later contributions from grandparents, siblings, or other relatives.
 Those subsequent contributions can be willed to the trust, or the trust may be named as a beneficiary of a retirement or investment account.1

-When life insurance is used, the trustor makes the trust the beneficiary of a life insurance policy.
+When life insurance is used, the trustor makes the trust the beneficiary of the policy.
 When the trustor dies, the policy’s death benefit is left, tax free, to the trust.2

-Currently, it costs about $2,000 to design a basic special needs trust.
+Currently, it costs about $3,500 to design a basic special needs trust.
 Given that initial expense and ongoing administrative costs, most families aim to place at least $100,000 inside these vehicles.
-The typical trustee is a bank – or more precisely, a bank’s trust division – and annual administration fees commonly range from 0.5%-1.5%.
+The typical trustee is a bank – or more precisely, a bank’s trust division – and annual administration fees commonly range from 0.5% to 1.5%.
 If the trustee is a relative of the child or a close friend of the family, administration may be done for free or at minimal cost.3

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.